How I Became the "Sauna Guy"

 The Sauna Research Institute

-I am proud and pleased to be the founding board member and current President of The Sauna Research Institute.
-The idea for SRI came about during my podcast interview with Dr. Jari Laukkanen.
+I am proud and pleased to be a founding board member and current President of The Sauna Research Institute.
+The idea for SRI came about during my podcast interview with Dr. Jari Laukkanen, the global leader in sauna research.
 His vision of global, collaborative research in the area of hot/cold contrast therapy helped build the structure for SRI.
 SRI is a non profit 501c3.
 There are several projects in the works, with room for researches and organizations to join and collaborate in peered reviewed studies, papers, and projects.